vespolina/action/README.md

 ```
 The outcome of the processing is:
 * Two Action instance are created, one with the name 'cleanTheCar' and one 'fuelTheCar'
 * The two actions are directly executed.
-The outcome of the executing is registered
+The outcome of the executing is tracked
 * Two action instances are persisted to the persistence gateway (in memory in this example)
 * While persisting the outcome of the actions are saved as well.

-Suppose that it wasn't possible to fuel the car because no gasoline could be found at the time our action would fail.
+Suppose that it wasn't possible to fuel the car because no gasoline could be found.
+The action would definitely fail.
+Typically somebody would be notifified and the action would be performed again later.

 We can detect failed actions and reprocess them (if allowed by the action definition)

 ```php